Tongue Tie Therapy

 How Kentucky Breastfeeding Center Can Help

-Seeing a lactation consultant who specializes in TOTs first (before making an appointment with a release provider) will give you a better understanding of your baby’s function and why they are behaving the way they are.
+Seeing a lactation consultant who specializes in TOTs first (before making a tongue tie therapy appointment with a release provider) will give you a better understanding of your baby’s function and why they are behaving the way they are.
 A trained IBCLC will also give you oral function exercises.
 This will improve your baby’s function, as well as get them prepared for releases.
 They will also make referrals to preferred bodyworkers (such as a pediatric chiropractor, physical therapist, or occupational therapist) for help with the baby’s tension so that their outcomes are greatly improved.
-Once your lactation consultant feels the baby is ready, they will refer you to a preferred provider who then evaluates and treats the TOTs.
+Once your lactation consultant feels the baby is ready, they will refer you to a preferred tongue tie therapy provider who then evaluates and treats the TOTs.

 Releasing Tongue Ties